eformat/rainforest-docs/1-the-rise-of-the-cluster/1-tooling-installation.md

 ### Configure Extra Disk

 To keep things cheap, I use a 200GB gp3 volume and configure the OpenShift LVM Operator to use it as the default dynamic Storage Class for my SNO instance.
-Choose the size to meet your PVC needs, change profile, region, az and instance_id to suit.

 1. Get your aws instance id.